-AMENDED AND RESTATES BY-LAWS OF THE CAPITAL AREA TENNIS ASSOCIATION
+AMENDED AND RESTATED BYLAWS OF THE CAPITAL AREA TENNIS

 ARTICLE I. NAME, LOCATION AND OBJECT OF CORPORATION

 Section 1.
 Name.
 The name of this corporation (“CATA” or the “Corporation”) is “The Capital

 Section 2.
 Location.
 The location and principal office of the Corporation shall be in the City of

 Austin, County of Travis, Texas or at such other place as shall be designated by the Board of

 Section 3.
 Object.
 The objects of the Corporation are set forth in the Certificate of Formation (or

 Articles of Incorporation) filed under the Texas Business Organizations Code or any predecessor

 act.
 This Corporation is not organized for business purposes nor pecuniary profit, and no part of